 In the Department of Accounting and Finance there are 'industry' variants of all our degree schemes that give you the opportunity to spend twelve months working on a paid industrial placement.
 This takes place after you have completed the first two years of your degree and you then return to Lancaster for your fourth and final year.
 You can apply for these degrees when you make your UCAS application.

-On the EY Scholarship scheme, there are two paid placements with the company: a summer internship and a year-long industrial placement.
+On the EY Scholarship (2017 entry only) scheme, there are two paid placements with the company: a summer internship and a year-long industrial placement.
 These are built into the degree programme and are typically based at two different EY offices.
 To find out more, see EY placements.

 Each year LUMS attracts placements from a wide range of employers, including large accountancy firms such as KPMG, Deloitte and PwC as well as many other multinationals – and our LUMS Careers team runs an annual placement fair that gives you a chance to meet potential employers.